Donate Adopt a coral I have a gift code

 Looking ahead in terms of project evolution

-The Blue Center was therefore set-up to accompany project leaders to help them address environmental issues in relation to coral reefs.
+The Coral Guardian Community was therefore set-up to accompany project leaders to help them address environmental issues in relation to coral reefs.
 Solutions are available and we must act quickly to put them in place.

 “It is very rewarding to see a recovered area, having seen it with broken corals that were almost dead and a lot of accumulated waste, and then once you have cleaned it up, that feeling is indescribable.
 Because you see life flowing again.”